crispcat/swmon/README.md

 sudo systemctl restart nagios
 ```

 Follow the link at the end of swmon output.
-All host will be located in top
+All hosts will be located in top the
 left corner.
 Click Edit Map -> Lock/Unlock All and drag it as you want.

 Don't worry about orange "UNKNOWN" services we will fix it soon.

 ## STP Monitoring

-After first scan you will end with the map with orage connections telling us that services status is
+After the first scan you will end with the map with orange connections telling us that the status of the services is
 **'UNKNOWN'**.

 ![img_3.png](img_3.png)
 ![img_4.png](img_4.png)

-It is a predicted behaviour because we don't tell swmon which STP protocol devices are using
+It is a predicted behavior because we don't tell swmon which STP protocol devices are using
-and how to retrive STP statuses.
+and how to retrieve STP statuses.
-You need to edit `/usr/local/etc/swmon/mibs/oids/stp_dev_oids.yaml` to do that.
+You need to edit `/usr/local/etc/swmon/mibs/oids/stp_dev_oids.yaml`.

 ```yaml
 - device_match_regex: DGS-1210-52/ME